Joelkirabo/Joelkirabo/README.md

 - 👋 Hi, I’m @Joelkirabo
-- 👀 I’m interested in php...
+- 👀 I’m interested in JS...
-- 🌱 I’m currently learning php
+- 🌱 I’m currently learning JS
-- 💞️ I’m looking to collaborate on php
+- 💞️ I’m looking to collaborate on JS
 - 📫 How to reach me:  kirabojoel001@gmail.com

 <!---